Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Introduction

-The challenge of decoding up to radius approaching the optimal bound $(1-R)$ with rate $R$ along with good list and alphabet size is, for the most part, solved by our work.
-There are still some goals that have not been met.
-One is to get a fully deterministic construction with constant list-size and alphabet size (as a function of $\eps$), and construction/decoding complexity $O_\eps(N^c)$.
-In this regard, in a recent personal communication, Kopparty, Ron-Zewi, and Saraf~\cite{KRS-pc} report a construction that achieves constant list and alphabet size with complexity $N^c (\log \log N)^{O(1/\eps)}$ (the list size, while a constant, grows doubly exponentially in $1/\eps$).
 Another challenge is to construct a $(1-R-\eps,L)$-list decodable code of rate $R$ (for list size $L$ bounded by a polynomial in the block length), over an alphabet of size $\exp(O(1/\eps))$, which is the asymptotically optimal size.
-Note that all constructions over a constant-sized alphabet known so far have alphabet size at least $\exp(\Omega(1/\eps^2))$.
+All known constructions over a constant-sized alphabet known so far have alphabet size at least $\exp(\Omega(1/\eps^2))$.
 Finally, the various algebraic and expander-based techiques that have led to progress on list decoding only work over large alphabets.
 The challenge of efficient optimal rate list decoding over say the binary alphabet, even for the simpler model of erasures, remains wide open.
 The best known constructions are obtained via concatenation, and are list-decodable up to the so-called Blokh-Zyablov bound~\cite{GR-BlokhZyablov}.